LostProperty/Github-Issues/README.rst

 Feedback
 ========

-Let clients to give feedback using Github issues, without them having access to all issues and source code.
+Let clients give feedback using Github issues, without them having access to all issues and source code.